pingcap/docs-cn/dev/reference/configuration/tidb-server/tidb-specific-variables.md

 - Scope: SESSION | GLOBAL
 - Default value: 0
 - This variable is used to enable or disable the statement summary feature.
-If enabled, SQL execution information like time consumption is recorded to the `performance_schema.events_statement_summary_by_digest` table to identify and troubleshoot SQL performance issues.
+If enabled, SQL execution information like time consumption is recorded to the `performance_schema.events_statements_summary_by_digest` table to identify and troubleshoot SQL performance issues.